syc2017/KCDTA/KCDTA/README.md

 ```
 arguments *0/1/2* represent ***Davis, KIBA, PDBBind Renfined*** datasets respectively.This operation will test the model generated during the training phase with the selected dataset to obtain the final result.

-It is worth noting that if you want to reproduce our experimental results, regarding the Davis, KIBA data set, only the fourth of the five folds was created in the create_davis_kiba_pdb.py we provided.
+It is worth noting that if you want to reproduce our experimental results, regarding the Davis, KIBA data set, only the fifth of the five folds was created in the **create_davis_kiba_pdb.py** we provided.

-If you want to reproduce the first fold data, please modify the 17th to 20th lines in create_davis_kiba_pdb.py as follows
+If you want to reproduce the first fold data, please modify the 17th to 18th lines in **create_davis_kiba_pdb.py** as follows
 ``` python
 train_fold = [ee for e in train_fold1[0:4] for ee in e] test_fold = [ee for e in train_fold1[4:5] for ee in e]
 ```
-If you want to reproduce the second fold data, please modify the 17th to 20th lines in create_davis_kiba_pdb.py as follows
+If you want to reproduce the second fold data, please modify the 17th to 18th lines in **create_davis_kiba_pdb.py** as follows
 ``` python
 train_fold2 = [ee for e in train_fold1[0:1] for ee in e] train_fold3 = [ee for e in train_fold1[2:5] for ee in e]